9.6 Develop and deliver collaborative water quality education and outreach using local partnerships and networks

 Florida Department of Health (FDOH) produces educational materials on water quality at swimming beaches that are available online.

-Florida Fish and Wildlife Conservation Commission (FWC) produces educational materials on a variety of fishing, boating, and marine wildlife issues related to water quality that are available online.
+Florida Fish and Wildlife Conservation Commission (FWC) provides online materials about boating, fishing, and marine wildlife related to water quality that are available online.

-Florida Marine Science Educators Association (FMSEA) is a professional organization of individuals and organizations that advance the cause of marine education in Florida.
-FMSEA members have access to their professional learning community, regional outings, workshops, and conferences.
+Florida Marine Science Educators Association (FMSEA) members have access to their professional learning community, regional outings, workshops, and conferences.
 FMSEA does not provide direct outreach in Sarasota County.

 League of Environmental Educators in Florida (LEEF) advances environmental literacy and stewardship in Florida through its 200+ members working in schools, nature centers, zoos, youth organizations, science research stations, and universities.
 LEEF does not provide direct outreach in Sarasota County.